OctopusDeploy/blog/blog/2022-q2/smoke-testing-infrastructure-runbooks/index.md

 For a complete list of HTTP response codes, refer to the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).

 For this test, we make use of a step in the [community step template library](https://octopus.com/docs/projects/community-step-templates) called **HTTP - Test URL (Bash)**.
-This step defines a bash script that calls `curl` against the supplied URL and verifies the HTTP status code:
+This step defines a Bash script that calls `curl` against the supplied URL and verifies the HTTP status code:

 ![HTTP - Test URL (Bash)](http-test.png "width=500")